 How Serious is a Little Black Ant Problem?

-Little Black ants have stingers, but they are far too small to be effective against most threats.
+These ants often live in colonies with more than one queen.
+This can result in large colonies and infestations.
+They also leave pheromone trails, which can lead ants right to your home.
+You’ll likely see these trails on the walls of your home and sidewalks.
+These ants do have stingers, but because of how small they are, it won’t cause any harm to you.
 They will mostly get on your nerves and make you not want to eat your food if they succeed in getting to it in large numbers.
 Note that they do crawl over everything they can, making them carriers of bacteria.

 - Keep your sink free of dirty dishes